by Simon Ager

 At secondary school I sang in the school choir for a few years before I took up the clarinet and joined the school band instead.
 A few years later I got interested in traditional Irish and Scottish music, and I've been listening to it ever since.
 I tried to learn some songs in Irish and Scottish Gaelic, but only sang them on my own.

 In 2004 I did a course in Irish language at Oideas Gael, the Irish language and culture centre in Gleann Cholm Cille, Donegal in the northwest of Ireland.
 As part of the activities there we sang songs in Irish, which I really enjoyed, but it wasn't until the following year that I "found" my singing voice.
-Since then I've been back there every year and I've regained the confidence to sing in public.
+Since then I've been back there every year for a week or two.
 Since 2007 I've taken part in workshops in traditional Irish sean-nós singing with Gearóidín Bhreathnach and Lillis Ó Laoire at Oideas Gael.

 For a few months in 2007 I sang with a group lead by J Eoin at the Hammersmith Irish Centre in London.
 We sang traditional and contemporary songs from Ireland in English, and we did one performance in Hammersmith tube station to raise money for a local hospital.
 Eventually I decided that going to London every week was taking up too much of my time and money, so I decided to look for choirs to join in Brighton, where I was living at the time.